Celtech/ACME/README.md

   our ingress servers
 - Creating a temporary challenge server per certificate request to validate the domain
 - Managing LetsEncrypt user accounts as to not get rate limited
-- Managing our certifcate store and backing it up to S3
+- Managing our certificate store and backing it up to S3
   - Issuing new certificates for new domains against the challenge server
   - Automatically renewing certificates that will expire soon
   - Archiving old certificates